jmhogan/cms-opendata-guide/docs/analysis/selection/objects/electrons.md

       electron_dzError.push_back(el.gsfTrack()->dzError());
     ```

+=== "Run 2 Data (NanoAOD files)"

+    The [2024 Open Data Workshop lesson on electrons](https://cms-opendata-workshop.github.io/workshop2024-lesson-physics-objects/instructor/02-electrons.html) details all of the relevant NanoAOD branches for electron four-vector and track information.

 ## Electron identification

 As explained in the [Physics Object page](../objects#detector-information-for-identification), a mandatory task in the physics analysis is to identify electrons, i.e. to separate “real” objects from “fakes”.
 The criteria depend on the type of analysis.